Skip to main content

 Every company must hold and maintain statutory registers of information.

-From 18 November 2025, there will no longer be a requirement for companies to hold registers of:
+From 18 November 2025, there’s no longer a requirement for companies to hold registers of:

 • secretaries